Shin-C/pystata/README.md

 Please specified the Stata path in the config.ini.
 Note that do not put GUI Stata path here

 ## To do list
-update for Stata17 pystata to boost up run-time speed
+- [ ] update for Stata17 pystata API load pd.DataFrame function to boost up run-time speed
+- [x] replace Stata run function (call in terminal) with Pystata default run function
+- [x] instrumental variable
+- [x] consolidated winsorization method
+- [ ] iPython magic method
+- [ ] report R-squared when estimating OLS
+- [ ] SM and LM, rebuild

 ----
 ## Example (See example.ipynb for more details)